 Daily adherence rates were relatively high for EMA such that on 94.1% of study days participants completed at least 1 of the 4 EMAs.
 On average, participants completed 3.2 EMAs every day.
 The overall adherence rate for all requested EMAs was 79.8%.
 Participants’ completion rate for the audio check-in was 54.3% (Figure S4 in Multimedia Appendix 3 contains more information on this distribution).
 That is, of their total days on study, participants completed an audio check-in on approximately half of them.
 Figure 2 shows mean weekly adherence to each of these methods for each week on study.
 In Multimedia Appendix 3 we also report adherence for participants who completed the

 3-month study compared to those who dropped out prior to completion (Figure S3 in Multimedia Appendix 3).

 Figure 2 .
-Compliance over Time for EMA (1x daily), EMA (4x daily), and Audio Check-in.
-Notes: Mean compliance for each week on study.
+Adherence over Time for EMA (1x daily), EMA (4x daily), and Audio Check-in.
+Notes: Mean adherence for each week on study.
 Mean standard error is depicted by the solid error bars.
-Overall mean compliance is depicted by the dashed line.
+Overall mean adherence is depicted by the dashed line.
 N = 154.

 Self-reported Acceptability